 Financial Services, Banking and Insurance Sectors

-Many organisations within the financial services sector are aware that the sector has a more detailed appreciation of risk and compliance than the finance sector.
+The financial services sector has a more detailed appreciation of risk and compliance than the wider finance sector.
 In such a tightly regulated industry, it’s imperative that organisations keep up with the latest regulatory and technological developments.

 The GDPR and financial services

 Few organisations within the financial services sector will be unaware of the General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.